SagarT2305/BBC-News/README.md

 # BBC-News

-Problem Statement: The following dataset has news related to categories such as bussiness, tech, polotics, sport, entertainment,.
+Problem Statement: The following dataset has news related to categories such as bussiness, tech, politics, sport, entertainment,.
 Build a Machine Learning model to find out the category of the news article.

 Steps involved into developing this model